Projects In Development

 Key Features

-• Temporal analysis for detecting inter-frame artifacts and unnatural motion
+• Temporal consistency checking to catch inter-frame artifacts and unnatural motion

-• Real-time detection capabilities for live streams and uploaded media
+• Real-time detection for both live streams and uploaded media files

-• Comprehensive report generation with per-frame confidence scores
+• Detailed reports with per-frame confidence scores and highlighted regions of concern

-• User-friendly web interface for media upload and batch analysis
+• Clean web interface for uploading media and exploring results interactively

-• Visual Stream: A fine-tuned EfficientNet backbone processes individual frames, detecting facial artifacts, inconsistent lighting, and compression anomalies that indicate manipulation
+• Visual Stream: A fine-tuned EfficientNet backbone processes individual frames, looking for facial artifacts, inconsistent lighting, and compression anomalies that signal manipulation

-• Audio Stream: Mel-spectrogram analysis with a separate CNN identifies voice synthesis patterns, unnatural pitch shifts, and audio-visual sync mismatches
+• Audio Stream: Mel-spectrogram analysis with a separate CNN picks up voice synthesis patterns, unnatural pitch shifts, and audio-visual sync issues

-• Temporal Stream: An LSTM layer analyzes sequences of frame-level predictions to detect inter-frame inconsistencies and flickering artifacts
+• Temporal Stream: An LSTM layer analyzes sequences of frame-level predictions to spot inter-frame inconsistencies and flickering artifacts that single-frame analysis would miss

-The backend API is built with FastAPI for high-throughput inference, while OpenCV handles efficient video decoding and frame extraction.
-The React-based frontend provides a clean interface for uploading media, viewing real-time analysis progress, and exploring detection results with per-frame heatmaps.
+FastAPI handles high-throughput inference on the backend, while OpenCV manages efficient video decoding and frame extraction.
+A React frontend provides a clean interface for uploading media, tracking analysis progress, and exploring per-frame heatmaps.

-• Dataset Imbalance: Real-world deepfake datasets are heavily skewed.
-Addressed this with stratified sampling and focal loss to prevent the model from defaulting to the majority class
+• Dataset Imbalance: Real-world deepfake datasets are heavily skewed toward authentic content.
+Stratified sampling and focal loss prevent the model from just predicting "real" every time

-• Inference Speed: Full video analysis was initially too slow for practical use.
-Implemented keyframe extraction and adaptive sampling to reduce processing time by 60% while maintaining accuracy
+• Inference Speed: Full video analysis was too slow for practical use.
+Keyframe extraction and adaptive frame sampling cut processing time by 60% while keeping accuracy intact

-• Generalization: Models trained on one deepfake method often fail on others.
-Used multi-dataset training with domain randomization to improve cross-method detection
+• Generalization: A model trained on one deepfake method often fails on others.
+Multi-dataset training with domain randomization helps the system detect manipulation across different generation techniques

 Screenshots